charlineshen/AI-Enabled-Index-Investing/README.md

 ![Pipeline Overview](demo.png)

-> Using this tool requires Git, Docker Desktop, and a terminal (Windows users need to use Ubuntu).
+> Using this tool requires Git and Docker Desktop.
+Windows users also need to have WSL and Ubuntu installed.
 If you don't have these dependencies already, find installation guides at the bottom of this page.

 Run the following commands to pull the code locally:
 ```bash